 The School of Social Work Continuing Education certificate programs provide intensive training and highlight research and practice innovations on the social work forefront.
-The majority of our certificate programs are web-based and do not require you to travel to the University of Michigan to participate.
+The majority of our certificate programs are online and do not require you to travel to the University of Michigan to participate.
 You can join the certificate program sessions with a computer from your home or work.
 More information about our certificate programs can be found within the links below:

 The Addictions Certificate Program is designed for direct clinical practitioners who deliver or plan to deliver behavioral healthcare services to addicted populations.
 Participants will gain assessment, intervention, and consultation knowledge and skills for practical application in the workplace.

 The Certificate in Advanced Clinical Dementia Practice is designed for healthcare professionals and social workers who deliver or plan to deliver person and family centered care to people living with memory loss or dementia.
 Participants will gain clinical knowledge and skills in cultural competency based assessment, care planning, and state of the art clinical intervention.

 The Online Certificate in Disability Inclusion and Accessible Design (DIAD) is designed for social workers and other professionals who are interested in developing skills and sharpening their lens related to disability inclusion, and who strive to make their practice more accessible to and relevant for people with disabilities.

 The Certificate in Dismantling Oppression is designed for social workers and other professionals who seek to interrupt interpersonal and institutional patterns that perpetuate systemic oppression, and to encourage practices that promote diversity, equity, inclusion, and social justice.

 The Certificate in Integrated Behavioral Health and Primary Care (IBHPC) is designed for direct clinical practitioners who deliver or plan to deliver integrated health services, and who serve populations often presenting with complex needs in physical health, mental health, and substance use.